mesaifali/ux-ui-toolkit-extension/README.md

 ## Contributing

-We welcome contributions to FormFairy!
+We welcome contributions to UX/UI Toolkit!
 If you have suggestions for improvements or bug fixes, please feel free to:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)